|

 shall pour water from his buckets, and his seed shall be in many waters.
 His king shall be higher than Agag, and his kingdom

 picture unfold as we work in reverse order of Balaam's oracle.
+The lion represents

-The wild ox in
+the tribe of The wild ox in

 verse 8 relates prophetically to Joseph.
 In the encampment we find Ephraim representing his father Joseph’s inheritance.